 Basic Country Characteristics

 Country characteristics serve as additional indicators to assess the state of countries’ institutions.
 Not only are countries’ long-term characteristics to foster growth and wealth affected by institutions, they can also have repercussions on institutions themselves.
-For a brief overview of basic country characteristics DICE provides data on Gross Domestic Product (GDP), population, inflation measures etc.
+For a brief overview of basic country characteristics DICE provides data on Gross Domestic Product (GDP), inflation rates, international trade, etc.

-This field provides information on other topics and includes anti-discrimination and gender issues, consumer protection and European Union legislation.
+This field provides information on anti-discrimination and gender issues, consumer protection and European Union legislation.

 Barriers to trade and entrepreneurship continue to exist in different countries, although there is a general consensus that they are detrimental.
 Interference in product markets by governments affects prices and may lead to inefficient resource allocation.
 The DICE Database provides information about regulations that countries have put in place for different product markets.